PrecisionNutrition/pndev/README.md

 Doing so requires adding signal handling and process killing to pndev

 We (@ghedamat) decided to punt on this for now.

+### Many `pndev` commands fail with `Error: No such file or directory (os error 2)`

+If you
+- Are on Linux
+- Have followed all of the requirement steps
+- pndev commands are failing with `Error: No such file or directory (os error 2)`

+You might not have the `docker-compose` package installed.

+Confirm by running `pndev -v -v -v -v start` for an appropriate amount of troubleshooting verbosity.

+This typically applies to Arch/Manjaro/any other distro that isn't Ubuntu.